 “As excited as I was, there were a lot of things that went through my mind.
 ‘What am I going to have to do?
 What am I going to be putting my body through?
 Will I need to get injections?’
 All of those thoughts came flooding in.
 I knew I would do it, and I jumped at the chance to help, but when you’re the person on the other end of that call, you do have a lot to think about.

-“During the consent process, I learned that my cells would most likely be manufactured into an off-the-shelf allogeneic immunotherapy in clinical trials.
+“During the consent process, I learned that the company would most likely manufacture my cells into an off-the-shelf allogeneic immunotherapy in clinical trials.
 That therapy could treat not just one patient, but potentially many.

 “To think that my cells could be developed into a therapy that would help many patients … it’s pretty amazing.
 Even if my cells were going to a lab for early-stage development, I would have been ok with it because I would be helping to further science.”

 The donation process

 “Being a donor is definitely a time investment.
 I had a doctor’s exam, tests to make sure my cells had the desired markers for the therapy that was being manufactured, and several blood draws.
 Be The Match BioTherapies flew me out to the apheresis site for my collection.
 My donation itself took about five hours.

 “The support I received every step of the way was amazing.
 My workup specialist from Be The Match BioTherapies took really good care of me.
 She explained the whole process and continually checked in to make sure my blood draws went okay.
 She sent me a text the morning of my donation to tell me how proud she was of me.
 And she checked in with me after.
 I felt so supported.

 “On donation day, I have to admit, I was pretty nervous.
 I don’t love needles, but the staff at the apheresis center helped me through my anxious times.